-Wild life is abundant in the park, and along the trails one may see and study in their natural environment many interesting species of big game known to most people only in a zoo.
-Rocky Mountain sheep and goat, elk, and mule deer are common residents of the park, and bear are also numerous.
+Wild life is abundant in the park, and along the trails one may see and study, in their natural environment, many interesting species of big game.
+Rocky Mountain sheep and goat, elk, and mule deer are commonly found in the park, and bear are also numerous.